VladimirChernev/ts-pl-learning/README.md

 # Proxy set up (only use if you cant run the commands above):
 Execute the following commands in git-bash terminal:
 Note!: You need to update these settings each time you change your password!
-Substitude `user` and `pass` with your credentials, example url: http://VladimirChernev:password@webgateway.procreditbank.bg:9090)
+Substitude `user` and `pass` with your credentials:
 - npm config set proxy http://user.pass.proxy.url.bg:9999  (set proxy for http)
 - npm config set https-proxy http://user.pass.proxy.url.bg:9999  (same as above but for https)
-- npm config set strict-ssl=false  (some proxies need to ingore strict ssl certificates, use if needed)
+- npm config set strict-ssl=false  (some proxies need to ingore strict ssl certificates, use this if needed)

 # Set up VS Code User Settings with: